Doing gender: Responses and critiques

 In January 2009, the academic journal Gender and Society published a West and Zimmerman Symposium, in honor of the concept of doing gender.
 Nine short articles were composed for the symposium, including a piece by West and Zimmerman.
 Several authors argued that the doing gender framework did not allow for agency, intent or consciousness.
 Other authors argued that biology needed to be focused on when considering doing gender, in order to understand what role the body plays in gender assessment.

 West and Zimmerman responded with an article titled "Accounting for Doing Gender", in which they restated their original argument, with an emphasis on accountability.
 In this, they argued, the doing gender framework does not hide agency, but contextualizes it.
 Because individuals' gender will be interpreted based on the accountability structure, the effectiveness of their resistance may not serve to "undo" gender.
 The authors contend that gender may be "redone" but never "undone", as accountability structures may change but gender will not disappear.

 The 'doing gender' framework, developed by West and Zimmerman, is highly influential in housework research.

-A 2009 article by Kristen Schilt and Laurel Westbrook expands upon West and Zimmerman’s (1987) initial framework for “doing gender” by emphasizing how it is impacted by heteronormativity.
-They found that heterosexual norms were disrupted when biological sex and “doing gender” differed, due to the perception of a natural way to be male or female.
+A 2009 article by Kristen Schilt and Laurel Westbrook expands upon West and Zimmerman's initial framework for "doing gender" by emphasizing how it is impacted by heteronormativity.
+They found that heterosexual norms were disrupted when biological sex and "doing gender" differed, due to the perception of a natural way to be male or female.
 The argument that arose based on these findings was that biological sex instructs people on how they should do gender.
-Sonny Nordmarken (2019) supports this argument by suggesting that people learn to express themselves based on the social expectation that gender and biological sex must match.
-He also discusses how people are taught to use physical appearance, such as secondary sex traits, to determine other people’s gender.
-Schilt and Westbrook (2009) suggest that the binary sex system and hierarchical gender system lead to the process of “doing inequality” through “doing gender”, with masculinity and heterosexuality being anointed as the desired, therefore privileged identities.
+Sonny Nordmarken supports this argument by suggesting that people learn to express themselves based on the social expectation that gender and biological sex must match.
+He also discusses how people are taught to use physical appearance, such as secondary sex traits, to determine other people's gender.
+Schilt and Westbrook suggest that the binary sex system and hierarchical gender system lead to the process of "doing inequality" through "doing gender", with masculinity and heterosexuality being anointed as the desired, therefore privileged identities.
 They also explain that various time periods and regions of the world have different standards and norms according to how the sex and gender systems have been enacted there.
+In a later work, Westbrook and Schilt support West and Zimmerman's suggestion that determining gender relies upon cues provided through "doing gender".